 Dr. Alison Cook is a therapist and the author of two books, including her new book, The Best of You (Thomas Nelson 2022) and Boundaries for Your Soul (Thomas Nelson, 2018).
 For 20 years, Alison has helped women, ministry leaders, couples, and families learn how to heal painful emotions, develop confidence from the inside out, forge healthy relationships, and fully live out their God-given potential.

-Dr. Alison Cook is a therapist, author, and podcast host who empowers women to heal from past wounds, develop a strong sense of self, forge healthy relationships with others, and experience a loving God who is for them.
-Her podcast and email reach more than 50,000 people each week.
+Dr. Alison Cook is a therapist, author, and podcast host who empowers individuals to heal from past wounds, develop a strong sense of self, forge healthy relationships with others, and experience a loving God who is for them.
+Her podcast and email reach more than 60,000 people each week.
 She specializes in bringing faith and psychology together to create real change in people's lives.

 Her first book, Boundaries for Your Soul, is a faith-based adaptation of the fast growing, evidence-based Internal Family System (IFS) model of therapy.
 It provides a step-by-step approach to managing emotions in partnership with God.
-Her newest book, The Best of You, teaches women how to develop a strong sense of self, set wise limits, and forge healthy relationships with others.
+Her newest book, The Best of You, explores how to develop a strong sense of self, set wise limits, and forge healthy relationships with others.

 Prior to her work in counseling, Alison was a congressional aid on Capitol Hill in Washington, D.C. and taught at Phillips Exeter Academy, Denver Seminary, and the Wyoming State Girls’ School for adjudicated teens.